Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * The project recieved the `Third Prize` in OpenCV AI competition 2022
 * The project participates in `Google Challenge Solution Global Contest 2023` (In progress)
 * The project will be submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt (In progress)

+`Note that we have developed some challenges after OpenCV contest.
+We added the tail feature and collected mor data to increase the accuracy.
+Additionally, we built a flutter application and collecting cat sound data to enhance the behavior detection result.`